Frequently Asked Questions

 Do you accept insurance?

-We accept Oregon Health Plan, Washington Medicaid, and private insurance.
+We accept Oregon Health Plan, and many private insurance plans.
 We have contracts with many of the major insurance companies.
 For a partial list, please visit Scheduling and Payment.
 Don't hesitate to call us with insurance related questions.

 Does insurance cover abortions?